 HI works to promote the access of children with disabilities to school in the Democratic Republic of Congo.
 It also provides support to people affected by a chronic humanitarian crisis in North Kivu, and to conflict victims in Kasai.

 Assessing living conditions in Democratic Republic of Congo - Humanity & Inclusion. | © Till Mayer / Handicap International

-In North Kivu, Humanity & Inclusion provides support for the most vulnerable in the zones affected by the chronic humanitarian crisis in the region.
-The organisation is clearing mines and explosive remnants of war to secure the land and improve the living conditions of communities living in conflict-affected areas.
-In North Kivu and Kasai, Humanity & Inclusion is also improving the case-management of disabilities and the post-operative follow-up of victims of armed conflict in health care facilities and rehabilitation centres.
-The organisation also coordinates a logistics platform designed to help humanitarian aid to reach the remotest areas, in collaboration with other national and international organisations, and the United Nations.
-In particular, it provides these actors with a fleet of trucks and an equipment storage facility.
-In Kasai, Humanity & Inclusion is improving the food safety of affected populations (food distributions).
-The organisation also enables victims to benefit from rehabilitation care and psychological support.
+In North Kivu, HI provides support to the most vulnerable in areas affected by a chronic humanitarian crisis.
+In North Kivu and Kasai, HI is improving the management of disability and post-operative follow-up of victims of armed conflict in health care and rehabilitation facilities.
+The association also coordinates a logistical platform to facilitate the delivery of humanitarian aid to the most remote areas, in collaboration with other national and international organizations and the United Nations.
+In Kasai, HI is improving food security for the affected populations.
+The association also provides victims with rehabilitation care and psychological support.

 In the Democratic Republic of Congo, access to quality health care is problematic for most of the country’s inhabitants.